 Purpose of Coinsurance

 Coinsurance works by imposing a penalty on policyholders that fail to purchase enough insurance to satisfy the coinsurance percentage shown in the declarations.
-No penalty applies if the policyholder has purchased adequate insurance.
+The penalty applies to partial losses only.
+It is not relevant to total losses.

-The coinsurance clause will have no effect on you until you suffer a property loss.
-The insurer will then compare the limit of insurance on your policy (at the time the loss occurred) to the amount of insurance you are required to purchase based on the coinsurance percentage.
+The coinsurance clause will have no effect until you suffer a property loss.
+When the loss occurs, the insurer will compare the limit of insurance on your policy to the amount of insurance you are required to purchase based on the coinsurance percentage.
 If the ratio is less than 1, you will be subject to a penalty.

 In a commercial property policy, the coinsurance clause is typically found in the policy Conditions section.
 The fact that your policy contains such a clause does not mean that your policy is subject to coinsurance.
-Coinsurance applies only if a coinsurance percentage is shown in the declarations section of your policy.
+Coinsurance applies only if a coinsurance percentage is shown in the policy declarations.

 Suppose that "80% coinsurance" appears in the declarations of your commercial property policy.
-What does this mean?
-The following example demonstrates how this clause will apply.
+The following example demonstrates what this means.

-Assume that you own a building that you have insured on a replacement cost basis.
-The cost to replace the building is $1 million.
+You own a building that will cost $1 million to replace.
 Because the coinsurance percentage is 80, you must insure your building for at least $800,000 (80% of $1 million) to avoid a penalty.
-Imagine that you have decided to skimp on insurance.
-To save money, you insure your building at a limit of $700,000.
+You want to save money on insurance premiums so you insure your building for only $700,000.
 Your policy has a $5000 deductible.

-One way to bypass the coinsurance clause is purchase property coverage on an agreed value basis.
-Under this option, you and your insurer agree, before the policy becomes effective, on a value for your property.
-The value may be based on replacement cost or actual cash value.
 Agreed value coverage applies for the term of the policy.
-To continue the coverage to the following policy period, you must submit a revised statement of values before your current policy expires.
+To continue the coverage to the following policy period, you must submit a new statement of values before your current policy expires.

 Other Types of Insurance

-Coinsurance is also used in other types of insurance.
-Examples are health and dental insurance.
+Coinsurance is also used in medical and dental insurance.
 Many health and dental policies cover medical or dental costs according to a specified ratio such as 80/20 or 70/30.
 The larger number (80% or 70%) represents the percentage paid by the insurer while the smaller number (20% or 30%) is the percentage you must pay.